dliw/fpCEF3/Readme.md

 If crashes occur too often, you might try to turn off runtime checks in the project settings (mainly `-Ct` and `-CR`).

-If you're using openSUSE (maybe some other distros, too) and your program crashes immidiately after being started, you could try to execute
+If you're using openSUSE (maybe some other distros, too) and your program crashes immediately after being started, you could try to execute
 ```shell
 echo 1073741824 > /proc/sys/kernel/shmmax
 ```